-The service has significantly improved its response times to building consultations
+The service has a good response to building and licensing consultations

-The service could do more to engage with local businesses and other organisations to promote compliance with fire safety legislation.
+The service could do more to work with local businesses and other organisations to promote compliance with fire safety legislation.

 How effective is the FRS at responding to fires and other emergencies?

-Avon Fire and Rescue Service is good at responding to fires and other emergencies.
+Gloucestershire Fire and Rescue Service requires improvement at responding to fires and other emergencies.

-Fire and rescue services must be able to respond to a range of incidents such as fires, road traffic collisions and other emergencies within their areas.
+Fire and rescue services must be able to respond to a range of incidents such as fires, road traffic collisions and other emergencies in their area.